artryazanov/esrb-slate-gen/README.md

 # ESRB Rating Slate Generator

 A Node.js-based tool for generating broadcast-compliant ESRB Rating Slates.
-This application can scrape the official [ESRB website](https://www.esrb.org) for game data or generate slates from manual input, rendering high-resolution PNG images suitable for video trailers.
+This application can **scrape** the official [ESRB website](https://www.esrb.org) for game data or generate slates from **manual input**, rendering high-resolution PNG images suitable for video trailers.

+It can be used as a **Command Line Interface (CLI)** or imported as a **TypeScript/Node.js Library**.

 <img src="esrb-slate-example.png" alt="ESRB Slate Example" width="640" />